Academic Concentrations

 Other Requirements

 • Students must participate in, or develop, in consultation with the Experiential Curriculum Coordinator and the ESCJ concentration advisor, an environmental themed club.
-Or, students may assist a faculty member in designing and offering an environmental and/or outdoor education-themed exploratory course.
+Or, students may assist a faculty member in designing and offering an environmental and/or outdoor education-themed student experience.

 • Students must select one environmental and/or outdoor education-themed Intersession course or a summer research/internship position approved by the Environmental Stewardship advisor.